goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

   |-- var/
   `-- versions.cfg

-The name of toplevel directory will be always what you gave as project name in the wizard.
+The name of top-level directory will be always what you gave as project name in the wizard.
 The name of egg also will be same as that of package name by default.
 But if you want, you can change it to something else from ``setup.py``.
 Here are the details about